Full Ellipsoid Embeddings and Toric Mutations: Symplectic Tropical Curves in Almost Toric Fibrations

 We now move towards the construction of the surface ${\Sigma'}_j^{i,i+1}$ that does not intersect the Lagrangian sphere $S_i$.
-Given our choice of coordinates, the Lagrangian sphere projects into a vertical segment in the $(p_1,p_2)$ factor.
-In order to keep working with the same coordinates in the region we want to do the modification of our curve: we modify the ATBD, without changing our ATF, simply by reversing the direction of the cuts associated with the nodes $n_{i+1}, \dots, n_n$ (this operation was named \emph{transferring the cut} in \cite{Vi14}).
+Given our choice of coordinates, the Lagrangian sphere projects to a vertical segment in the $(p_1,p_2)$ factor.
+In order to keep working with the same coordinates in the region we want to do the modification of our curve, we modify the ATBD, without changing our ATF, simply by reversing the direction of the cuts associated with the nodes $n_{i+1}, \dots, n_n$ (this operation was named \emph{transferring the cut} in \cite{Vianna2}).
 Note that we already made this operation in Figures \ref{fig:Sigma^i,i+1}, \ref{fig:Def_Amoeba}.
-The rightmost diagrams of Figure \ref{fig:Def_Amoeba} represents the projection of $S_i$ by a dashed segment, which is different than the one we use to represent the cuts.
-Let us set $(p_1,p_2) = (0,0)$ the middle point of this dashed segment.
+The rightmost diagrams of Figure \ref{fig:Def_Amoeba} represent the projection of $S_i$ by a vertical dashed segment, which is different than the one we use to represent the cuts.
+Let $(p_1,p_2) = (0,0)$ be the midpoint of this dashed segment.

 From Remark \ref{rmk:disjoint}, we see that $\sigma^i_j$ and $\sigma^{i+1}_j$ both intersect $S_i$ once, and with opposite signs.
 We consider disks ${\sigma'}^i_j$ and ${\sigma'}^{i+1}_j$, obtained from $\sigma^i_j$ and $\sigma^{i+1}_j$ by carving out a neighborhood of the intersection point with $S_i$, with their $(p_1,p_2)$ projection as illustrated in Figure \ref{fig:Sigma^i,i+1} (Right).
 We keep coloring their boundary blue, and their coamoeba projection is similar to the ones we just analyzed, as it is sufficiently close to the corresponding collapsing cycle with constant $\theta_2$-coordinate.
 Thus, we can also build a dimer model as in Figure \ref{fig:Dimer_Sigma} (Left), to build a pair of paints $\mP'$, and we also color the other boundary of $\mP'$ red.